MattiaPandolfoVR/MetaPhage/docs/3_tutorial.md

 # Tutorial

+This tutorial will guide through the download of MetaPhage, its {{ site.baseurl }}{% link notes/databases.md %}
+and dependencies, and a test dataset, and show how to run MetaPhage on it (either using a Conda environment or a Singularity image).

 ## Before we start

 This tutorial will show how to run the pipeline using either Conda or Singularity as package providers. **Linux** is required.